TRIPTYK/nfw/README.md

 pnpm i
 ```

-## Start
+## Environments

-*You must create a `<NODE_ENV>.js` file for each env at the root of your project.*
+*You must create a `config/env/<NODE_ENV>.env` file for each env at the root of your project.*

-The structure of the env file can be found in the configuration service.
+The structure of the env file is validated and can be found in the `src/api/services/configuration.service.ts` service.

 ### Dev